Sagaille/ft_containers/README.md

 Having the commonly-used types available as a type on the container is useful when the container's type itself is unknown.

 ___________________________________________________________________________________________________

-Quick reminders :
+## Operator overloads

-Operator overloads
+Quick reminder :
 Mutating operators like += or -= return by reference, because they return the mutated object itself (by: return *this;) Normal operators like + or - should return by value, because a new object needs to be constructed to hold the result.